 Cabbage is low in carbs and sugars.
 Contrary it’s rich in vitamins and dietary fiber.
-So, it’s an ideal food for everyone.
-Especially for people who want to lose weight or people with diabetes.
+So, it’s ideal food for losing weight fast.

 Cabbage is low in carbs